 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its obligations.
-As at September 30, 2024, the Company's maximum exposure to credit risk is the carrying value of its cash, restricted cash, and amounts receivables in the amount of \$3,514,973 (December 31, 2023 - \$6,598,702).
+As at December 31, 2024, the Company's maximum exposure to credit risk is the carrying value of its cash and cash equivalent, restricted cash, and amounts receivables in the amount of \$3,570,649 (December 31, 2023 - \$6,598,702).

-All of the Company's cash is held with a major financial institution in Canada and management believes the exposure to credit risk with respect to such institutions is not significant.
+All off the Company's cash is held with a major financial institution in Canada and management believes the exposure to credit risk with respect to such institutions is not significant.
 Those financial assets that potentially subject the Company to credit risk are primarily receivables.
 The Company considers the risk of material loss to be significantly mitigated due to the financial strength of the parties from whom the receivables are due, including government organizations.